जगन्नाथ मन्दिर, पुरी

 ( Jagannath Temple, Puri )

-The Jagannath Temple is an important Hindu temple dedicated to Jagannath, a form of Vishnu–one of the trinity of supreme divinity in Hinduism.
+The Jagannath Temple is a Hindu temple dedicated to the god Jagannath, a form of Vishnu in Hinduism.
 It is located in Puri in the state of Odisha, situated on the eastern coast of India.
-As per temple records, the mythical King Indradyumna of Avanti built the main temple of Jagannath at Puri.
-The present temple was rebuilt from the tenth century onwards, on the site of the pre-existing temples in the compound, but not the main Jagannath temple, and begun by Anantavarman Chodaganga, the first king of the Eastern Ganga dynasty.
-Many of the temple rituals are based on Oddiyana Tantras which are the refined versions of Mahayana Tantras as well as Shabari Tantras ...Read more
+As per temple records, King Indradyumna of Avanti built the main temple of Jagannath at Puri.
+The present temple was rebuilt from the eleventh century onwards, on the site of the pre-existing temples in the compound, but not the main Jagannath temple, and begun by Anantavarman Chodaganga, the first king of the Eastern Ganga dynasty.
+Many of the temple rituals are based on Oddiyana Tantras which are the refined versions of Mahayana Tantras as well as Shabari Tantras which are evolved from Tantric Buddhism and tribal beliefs respectively.
+The local legends link the idols with aboriginal tribes and the daitapatis (servitors) claim to be descendants of the aboriginals.
+The temple is one of the 108 Abhimana Kshethram of the Vaishnavite tradition.

-The temple is sacred to all Hindus, and especially in those of the Vaishnava traditions.
+The temple is sacred and holy to all Hindus, and especially in those of the Vaishnava traditions.
 Many great Vaishnava saints, such as Ramanujacharya, Madhvacharya, Nimbarkacharya, Vallabhacharya and Ramananda were closely associated with the temple.
 Ramanuja established the Emar Matha in the south-eastern corner of the temple, and Adi Shankaracharya established the Govardhan Math, which is the seat of one of the four Shankaracharyas.
 It is also of particular significance to the followers of Gaudiya Vaishnavism, whose founder, Chaitanya Mahaprabhu, was attracted to the deity, Jagannath, and lived in Puri for many years.

 Photographies by: